-Chicken paillard is an Italian classic that’s perfect for grilling season: thinly pounded chicken marinated in lemony dressing, grilled, and topped with arugula salad and more lemony dressing.
-It’s a quick ad easy recipe that’s satisfying, healthy, and delicious.
+Chicken paillard is an Italian classic recipe that’s easy and perfect for grilling season: thin scallops of chicken marinated in lemony dijon vinaigrette, grilled, and topped with arugula salad.

-If you don’t have a meat mallet (I don’t) you can easily flatten a chicken breast using a rolling pin.
-You just hold it by one and gently pound the chicken breast, starting at the middle and working towards the edges.
+If you don’t have a meat mallet (I didn’t for years) you can easily flatten a chicken breast using a rolling pin.
+Hold it by one handle and gently pound the chicken breast, starting at the middle and working towards the edges.
 Don’t pound too hard or the chicken will break.
 You want a uniform thickness of about 1/4 inch.

-Once pounded into “paillards” the chicken is marinated in a few tablespoons of lemon dijon vinaigrette before grilling.
+Once you’ve pounded into “paillards” marinate it in a few tablespoons of lemon dijon vinaigrette before grilling.

 I first learned about chicken paillard in Italy.
 You’re going to hate this story, but here goes: As a teenager I travelled to Italy with a girlfriend and we dieted the whole time.
 Not a bite of pasta or bread in 10 days of Rome and Florence.
 We basically lived on peaches, arugula, and veal or chicken paillard.
 Despite the fact that I had a mild starvation headache the whole week, we had an enjoyable trip, seeing the sights and shopping.
 If you are thinking “who in their right mind would travel all the way to Italy and not eat the food?”
 I am wondering the same thing even though that person was me!
 Despite serious missed opportunities for pasta and prosciutto and such, the summer peaches were spectacular and so was the chicken paillard with arugula salad.

-As for dieting in Italy, there might have been some positives that came out of it.
+Some positives came out my dieting in Italy.
 Firstly, when I look back on some of my teenage choices it makes me a more sympathetic parent to my own teenagers and their “interesting” choices.
 Secondly, I discovered my love for chicken paillard.
 Lastly, it gave me the resolve never to miss out on any delicious things anywhere ever again!

 - 2 tablespoons plus 2 teaspoons lemon juice